 “Behold, the half of my possessions, Lord, I give to the poor, and if I have taken anything from anyone by false accusation, I restore four times as much.”

 After meeting the Lord Jesus, Zaccheus was convicted of his sins, especially of extorting money from people.
 He professed his desire to repay them fourfold and give half of all he had to the poor.
 The Lord didn’t command him to do this.
 When Zaccheus met Jesus, he instantly knew what he should do to make restitution to anyone he cheated and turn away from his former dishonest way of living.

 So how does the example of Zaccheus relate to us today?
 The Spirit within us makes us conscious of what we need to clear up from our past.
 Perhaps we need to repay money we borrowed from someone long ago.
 Or maybe we need to return items we took from our workplace.
 If we allow the Lord to speak to us, we’ll know what we need to deal with and how to do it.

 We can seek the Lord concerning how to repay our debts, trusting Him to help us make things right, by praying:

 “Lord, if I owe anything to anyone, show it to me.
 Lead me how to repay my debts.”

 4. Putting off our former manner of life

 Ephesians 4:22 says:

 “That you put off, as regards your former manner of life, the old man, which is being corrupted according to the lusts of the deceit.”

-If we open to the Lord and ask Him to shine His light, we’ll realize many things in our living are unbefitting for a child of God.
-For example, perhaps we wore certain kinds of clothing before we became a Christian, but after we believed into Christ and became one with Him, we feel uneasy about wearing them.
+If we open to the Lord about this, we may realize there are many things in our living that are unsuitable for a child of God.
+For example, perhaps we wore certain kinds of clothing before we were saved.
+But after we believe in the Lord, we feel uneasy when we wear those clothes.
 In that case, we should go along with this feeling, which is the Lord within us, and either alter the clothing or replace it with something else.